 The Xbox Series S has been designed with next-gen in mind: it’s capable of 1440p resolution, upscaled to 4K, 120fps and includes graphical features such as ray tracing.
-The Xbox One S, meanwhile, is far less powerful, but its cheap price point makes it a great entry system if the Xbox Series S is too pricey.
+It's not as powerful as Microsoft's flagship Xbox Series X, but it is a next-gen console all the same.
+The Xbox One S, meanwhile, is far less powerful, but its cheap price point makes it a tempting purchase if the Xbox Series S is deemed too expensive.

 We've gotten the chance to see what both consoles are about in our Xbox Series S review and Xbox One S review, and can now definitively speak on which one is better for you.
 So, if you’ve been scratching your head over which Xbox “S” to buy, we’ll compare both of Microsoft’s budget-friendly consoles below to help you make an informed decision over which one to buy.
 Let’s jump in.

 - Xbox Series X vs PS5: which console should you buy?

 - Xbox Series X vs Xbox One X: should you upgrade?

 - Xbox Series X vs Xbox Series S: which Xbox is right for you?

 Xbox Series S vs Xbox One S price and release date

 Both the Xbox Series S and Xbox One S come with similar price points, though we expect the price of the Xbox One S to fall dramatically in the coming months.
 The Xbox Series S retails for $299 / £249 / AU$499 and is the cheapest next-gen console available.